Shuruqa/fuzzy-guacamole/README.md

 ### Running the tests

-I have used the manual testing; however, it can also be replaced by automated testing like [PHPUnit](https://phpunit.de/) that will do the running test for you.
+I have used the manual testing; however, it can also be replaced by automated testing like [PHPUnit](https://phpunit.de/) that will do the running test.

 ### Deployment